ckeditor/ckeditor4/tests/plugins/clipboard/manual/draganddropimage.md

 1. Open browser console.
 1. Drag and drop different file type than accepted, ex. `.pdf`.
-1. Repeat following steps for inline editor.
+1. Repeat the above setps for inline editor.

 ## Expected:
 There is no error in browser's console.
 Editable is not changed.